Bmoshes/WeddHelp/README.md

 1.  **Import**: Upload your guest list Excel file.
 Map the columns (Name, Category, Side, etc.).
 2.  **Configure**: Set your standard table capacity (e.g., 12).
 3.  **Optimize**: Click "Optimize" to run the algorithm.
-You can choose to set up Knight Tables for specific groups.
+You can choose to set up Knight Tables for specific
 4.  **Refine**: Drag and drop guests to make manual adjustments if needed.
 5.  **Export**: Download the final plan to Excel.